lasanthamudalige/my-arch-setup/README.md

     sudo pacman -S qt5ct
     ```
 - ***If there is a configure error like "The QT_QPA_PLATFORMTHEME environment variable is not set (required value: qt5ct)"***
-    - create a ".profile" file in home directory and add "export QT_QPA_PLATFORMTHEME="qt5ct" line to it using
+    - create a ".profile" file in home directory and add 'export QT_QPA_PLATFORMTHEME="qt5ct"' line to it using
       ```
-      echo 'export QT_QPA_PLATFORMTHEME="qt5ct' > ~/.profile
+      echo 'export QT_QPA_PLATFORMTHEME="qt5ct"' > ~/.profile
       ```

 ### Install themes to change everything to a dark background